krishxmatta/krishxmatta.dev/content/site.md

 drop_cap = false
 +++

 This site serves as both an outlet for me to haphazardly share some of my thoughts and an exercise to improve my writing style.
-It has been carefully tailored to fit my vision.

 ## Technical Aspects {#technical-aspects}